inda-xx/Amos/README.md

 ## Overview

 This system allows you to generate new programming tasks, solve them locally, and submit your solution through a pull request (PR).
 The PR will be automatically reviewed, and your code will be tested before it is merged.

-## Prerequisites

-Before you begin, ensure you have the following installed:

-- Git
-- Python 3.8 or later
-- A GitHub account

-You'll also need access to the GitHub repository where the task system is hosted.

 ## Step 1: Generating a New Task